Jeroen-van-der-Poel/Thesis-satellite-based-nowcasting-of-solar-radiation-with-AI-ML/README.md

 # Satellite-based Nowcasting of Solar Radiation with AI/ML

-This repository contains code and a data pipeline for experimenting with state-of-the-art deep learning models for short-term solar radiation nowcasting, using geostationary satellite images.
+This repository contains code and a data pipeline for experimenting with deep learning models for short-term solar radiation nowcasting, using geostationary satellite images.
 It includes implementations and training workflows for both **DGMR-SO** and **Earthformer** architectures.

 ## Raw Data Preperation
-Inside the ```/RawData``` folder of this repository, you'll find the script used to prepare the raw satellite data with the region of choice.
+Inside the ```/RawData``` folder of this repository, you will find the script used to prepare the raw satellite data.
 Furthermore this folder contains the dataset class used to prepare the rolling windows.

 #### msgcpp_reduce_subset.py
 Creates a geographic subset of the original data, focusing on a specific region that includes the Netherlands, Belgium, France, England, and parts of neighboring countries.